Kobe Bryant helicopter crash cause revealed in NTSB meeting

 Bryant, his daughter, and seven others died in the January 2020 crash

-The helicopter crash that left Kobe Bryant, his daughter and seven others dead was likely caused by the pilot’s "spatial disorientation," National Transportation Board officials said Tuesday.
+The helicopter crash that left Kobe Bryant, his daughter and seven others dead was likely caused by the pilot’s "spatial disorientation," National Transportation Safety Board (NTSB) officials said Tuesday.

 Bryant, his daughter Gigi, and seven others were killed when the helicopter they were on crashed into a hillside in Southern California last January.
 They were all flying from Orange County to a youth basketball tournament in Ventura County when the helicopter encountered thick fog near Calabasas.